atulkr13/UPI-Offline-Mesh-Demo/README.md

-│       @Transactional: debit sender, credit receiver, write ledger       │ │       @Version on Account = optimistic locking (defense in depth)       │ └─────────────────────────────────────────────────────────────────────────┘ The three hard problems and how they're solved
+│       @Transactional: debit sender, credit receiver, write ledger       │ │       @Version on Account = optimistic locking (defense in depth)       │ └─────────────────────────────────────────────────────────────────────────┘
+# The three hard problems and how they're solved

-Problem 1: Untrusted intermediates
+# Problem 1: Untrusted intermediates

 A random stranger's phone is carrying your transaction.
 How do you stop them from reading the amount or changing it?

-Solution: Hybrid encryption (RSA-OAEP + AES-GCM).
+# Solution: Hybrid encryption (RSA-OAEP + AES-GCM).

 The sender encrypts the payload with the server's public key.
 Only the server holds the private key, so intermediates see opaque ciphertext.

 But RSA can only encrypt small data (~245 bytes for a 2048-bit key), and our payload is JSON that could exceed that.
 So we use the standard hybrid pattern:

-Generate a fresh AES-256 key for this packet.
+1.Generate a fresh AES-256 key for this packet.
-Encrypt the JSON with AES-256-GCM (fast + authenticated).
+2.Encrypt the JSON with AES-256-GCM (fast + authenticated).
-Encrypt just the AES key with RSA-OAEP.
+3.Encrypt just the AES key with RSA-OAEP.
-Concatenate: [256 bytes RSA-encrypted AES key][12 bytes IV][AES ciphertext + 16-byte GCM tag].
+4.Concatenate: [256 bytes RSA-encrypted AES key][12 bytes IV][AES ciphertext + 16-byte GCM tag].

-Why GCM specifically?
+# Why GCM specifically?

 It's authenticated encryption.
 If an intermediate flips one bit anywhere in the ciphertext, decryption throws an exception — the GCM tag won't verify.
 The server cannot be tricked into processing tampered data.

 This is the same scheme TLS uses.
 See HybridCryptoService.java.

-Problem 2: The duplicate-storm
+# Problem 2: The duplicate-storm

 Three bridge nodes hold the same packet.
 They all walk outside at the same instant.
 They all POST to /api/bridge/ingest within milliseconds of each other.
 If you naively process all three, the sender is debited ₹1500 instead of ₹500.

-Solution: Atomic compare-and-set on the ciphertext hash.
+# Solution: Atomic compare-and-set on the ciphertext hash.

 The very first thing the server does on receiving a packet is compute SHA-256(ciphertext) and try to "claim" that hash:

 // IdempotencyService.java
 Instant prev = seen.putIfAbsent(packetHash, now);
 return prev == null;  // true = first claimer, false = duplicate

 ConcurrentHashMap.putIfAbsent is atomic.
 Even if 100 threads call it at the exact same nanosecond, exactly one returns null (the first claimer) and the rest return the existing entry.
 Only the first claimer proceeds to decrypt and settle.
 The rest are short-circuited as DUPLICATE_DROPPED.

-Why hash the ciphertext, not the packetId or the cleartext?
+# Why hash the ciphertext, not the packetId or the cleartext?

-packetId can be rewritten by a malicious intermediate.
+- packetId can be rewritten by a malicious intermediate.
 Two copies of the same payment could have different packetIds.
 Bad key.
-The cleartext requires decryption first.
+- The cleartext requires decryption first.
 We want to dedupe before spending CPU on RSA.
-The ciphertext is authenticated by GCM, so any tampering is detectable on decrypt.
+- The ciphertext is authenticated by GCM, so any tampering is detectable on decrypt.
 Two legitimate deliveries of the same payment have byte-identical ciphertexts (AES is deterministic for a given key+IV+plaintext, and the same packet means the same key+IV+plaintext).

 In production this ConcurrentHashMap becomes Redis: SET key NX EX 86400.
 Same semantics, distributed across replicas.

 There's also a defense-in-depth fallback: transactions.packet_hash has a unique index.
 If the cache layer ever fails and two settlements somehow try to write the same hash, the database rejects the second one.

-Problem 3: Replay attacks
+# Problem 3: Replay attacks

 An attacker who captured a ciphertext weeks ago could replay it whenever convenient.

-Solution: Two layers.
+# Solution: Two layers.

-Inside the encrypted payload, the sender includes signedAt (epoch millis).
+1.Inside the encrypted payload, the sender includes signedAt (epoch millis).
 The server rejects any packet older than 24 hours.
 The attacker can't change signedAt without breaking the GCM tag.

-Inside the encrypted payload, the sender includes a nonce (UUID).
+2.Inside the encrypted payload, the sender includes a nonce (UUID).
 Even if Alice legitimately sends Bob ₹100 twice, the nonces differ → ciphertexts differ → hashes differ → both settle.
 But a replay of one specific signed packet is byte-identical, so the idempotency cache catches it.

 See BridgeIngestionService.java for the freshness check.

-File-by-file walkthrough
+# File-by-file walkthrough

 upi-offline-mesh/
 ├── pom.xml                                  Maven build, Spring Boot 3.3, Java 17
 ├── mvnw, mvnw.cmd                           Maven wrapper (no install needed)